Ascend/pytorch/docs/en/PyTorch Network Model Porting and Training Guide/PyTorch Network Model Porting and Training Guide.md

 During model commissioning, you can decrease the value of the  **batch size**  parameter to reduce the size of the occupied video memory on the NPU.

-<h2 id="what-do-i-do-if-the-error-message-runtimeerror-could-not-run-aten-trunc-out-with-arguments-from-the.md">What Do I Do If the Error Message "RuntimeError: Could not run 'aten::trunc.out' with arguments from the 'NPUTensorId' backend."
+<h2 id="what-do-i-do-if-the-error-message-runtimeerror-could-not-run-aten-trunc-out-with-arguments-from-the">What Do I Do If the Error Message "RuntimeError: Could not run 'aten::trunc.out' with arguments from the 'NPUTensorId' backend."
 Is Displayed During Model Commissioning</h2>

 ## Symptom<a name="section1785905019184"></a>